|

 since.
 The house contains an impressive collection of historic relics,

-weapons and armour, (also Rob Roy?s Gun and Montrose?s Sword), and a library
+weapons and armour, (also Rob Roy's Gun and Montrose's Sword), and a library

+containing over 9,000 rare volumes.
 Visitors will be able to see Sir Walter

-Scott?s Study, Library, Drawing Room, Entrance Hall, Armouries and the
+Scott's Study, Library, Drawing Room, Entrance Hall, Armouries and the

 Dining Room where he died on 21st September 1832.
+Browse in our Gift Shop where you will find

 a wide range of souvenirs to choose from.
+Relax in the delightful Tea Room or Walled

 Garden, or take a stroll in our Extensive Grounds, Garden or along the

+Woodland Walk.
 Visitors are able to view Sir Walter

 Scott's immense collection of historic relics, weapons and armour, and over